top of page

 • If the Ombudsman fails to engage and/or the parties are unable to resolve the alleged violation with the assistance of the Ombudsman, the office shall provide to the Division a report concerning the alleged violation and any information collected by the Ombudsman during his or her efforts (if applicable) to assist the parties to resolve the alleged violation.

 • At this point, the Ombudsman will either terminate your complaint or forwarded it to the Division for investigation.
-You will get a letter in either case.
+You should get a letter in either case.

 • The Division will then assess the merits of investigating you complaint.
 It will either conduct an investigation to determine whether good cause exists to proceed with a hearing on the alleged violation or terminate your complaint.
 Here again, you will get a third letter.
 It will include a case number and the name of the investigator.